Relaxed JSON parsing in go

 with JSON annoations.
 That worked as long as the server returned the data in

-the expected format, e.g. an price
+the expected format, e.g. an price attribute is of type int and not

-.
+string.
 Since the data returned by the server was partially stored schemaless

 (as JSON data in